awsdocs/aws-toolkit-vs-code-user-guide/doc_source/setup-region.md

 # Changing AWS Regions<a name="setup-region"></a>

 When you set up your credentials, the AWS Toolkit for Visual Studio Code selects the default AWS Region automatically\.
-This section describes how to select different Regions to display in the AWS Explorer, the display window for the AWS Toolkit for Visual Studio Code\.
+This section describes how to select different Regions to display in the AWS Explorer\.

 ## <a name="select-new-region"></a>

 **To select a different Region to display in the AWS Explorer\.**

-1. To open the **Command Palette**, do one of the following:
+1. To open the **Command Palette**, on the menu bar, choose **View** ≫ **Command Palette**, or use the following shortcut keys:
-   + Choose **View**, **Command Palette**\.
    + Windows and Linux – Press **Ctrl\+Shift\+P**\.
    + macOS – Press **Shift\+Command\+P**\.